comunica/sparqlee/README.md

 | dT             | ✓ | ✓ | ? |   |   |
 | bool           | ✓ | ✓ | ? |   |   |

-### Sparql 1.2
+### SPARQL 1.2

-Sparqlee looks forward and already implements some Sparql 1.2 specification functions.
+Sparqlee looks forward and already implements some SPARQL 1.2 specification functions.

 Currently, this is restricted to the [extended date](https://github.com/w3c/sparql-12/blob/main/SEP/SEP-0002/sep-0002.md) functionality.
-Please note that the new build in `ADJUST` function has not been implemented due to package dependencies.
+Please note that the new build-in `ADJUST` function has not been implemented due to package dependencies.

 For the extended date functionality, an additional context item has been added, `implicitTimezone`.
 The choice was made to default to UTC time so the `implicitTimezone` does not change over time